The iPad Pro has only been out for a week and a half but it’s already time to stick a pro-sized fork in it, thereby voiding the warranty.

 A device cannot serve two masters.
 Which is your device’s master, the mouse or the finger?
 Saying both at the same time just leads to madness.

-Most reviewers have been confused about what the point of the device is and who the target demographic is.
+confused about what the point of the device is and who the target demographic is.